AF-1/lms-dynamicplaylists/README.md

 This plugin lets you play continuous music mixes based on selection criteria defined in so-called <i>dynamic playlists</i>.<br>
 *Dynamic Playlists 3* will keep adding small batches of tracks in random order to your current playlist (complete albums can be added in album order).
 Based on Erland's <i>DynamicPlayList</i> plugin.<br><br>
 Some preferences are not enabled by default.
-Please take a look at the preferences and their description on the plugin's settings page.
+Please take a look at the preferences and their descriptions on the plugin's settings page.
 <br><br>

 ## Requirements

 - LMS version >= 7.**9**
 - LMS database = **SQLite**
-<br><br>
+<br><br><br>

 ## Installation
 ⚠️ **Please read the [FAQ](https://github.com/AF-1/lms-dynamicplaylists#faq) *before* installing this plugin.**<br>